Fideas/data-analysis/README.md

 * [Winning Jeopardy](https://github.com/Fideas/data-analysis/blob/master/jeopardy.ipynb) - An introduction to probability and Chi-squared tests using Python
 * [Predicting Car Prices](https://github.com/Fideas/data-analysis/blob/master/cars.ipynb) - Use the K-Nearest Neighbors algorithm to train a machine learning model
 * [Predicting Bike Rentals](https://github.com/Fideas/data-analysis/blob/master/bikes.ipynb) - Apply decision trees and random forests to predict the number of bike rentals
+* [Titanic: Machine Learning from Disaster ](https://github.com/Fideas/data-analysis/blob/master/titanic.ipynb) - On this notebook I sketch a full Machine Learning workflow.
+The result of this exercise was submitted to a Kaggle competition